Posted by Harvey Jones15 Jun 2024

 What is the temperature inside the ice hotel?

-The temperature inside an ice hotel rarely drops below minus five Centigrade.
-It sounds horribly cold but when you're wrapped up in suitable night clothing and snug inside a special sleeping bag, which the ice hotels provide for you, you stay warm as long as it's over minus 25 Centigrade outside.
+The temperature inside an ice hotel rarely drops below -5 degrees Centigrade.
+It sounds horribly cold but when you're wrapped up in suitable night clothing and snug inside a special sleeping bag, which the ice hotels provide for you, you stay warm as long as it's over -25 degrees Centigrade outside.

 What is it like to sleep in an ice hotel

-Because the temperature inside an ice tends to be a fairly constant minus five-ish, you’ll be lovely and comfy wearing thermal undies, a hat, thick socks and a medium-thick jumper.
+Because the temperature inside an ice hotel tends to be a fairly constant around -5 degrees Centrigrade, you’ll be lovely and comfy wearing thermal undies, a hat, thick socks and a medium-thick jumper.

 How do you shower in an ice hotel?